tylerlong/slim_text/README.md

     2. and for create new files?
 133. open a new tab, default path is the current tab's path?
     1. the same as ubuntu terminal
-134. bug: left panel, long file name such as "aaa-bbb-ccc.py" wrap
-    1. <a> does not wrap but pure text wrap
 135. go through this page: http://ace.ajax.org/#nav=production
 136. move ace into js folder?
 137. listen to backspace keyboard event and open the last folder?